hyungccho/backbone_material/projects/w7d1-pokedex.md

 Relationships between models in Backbone is a little trickier than in Rails.
 We don't have access to ActiveRecord methods like `belongs_to` or `has_many`, but we can build our own functions to model these relationships.

+Our Pokemon look bored - lets add a new model and associations for Toy in our application.

 ### Jbuilder

 Extend your current Jbuilder templates to include Toys.
 We want to deliver the associated models when we call the `show` action, but not the `index`.